Visiting Unhabituated Mountain Gorillas In The Wilderness

 Long slung shirts and long pants

-Wearing clothing covering the most of your body can help you defend yourself from stinging insects, sharp surfaces and so much more.
+Wearing clothing covering most of your body can help you defend yourself from stinging insects, sharp surfaces, and so much more.
 Packing safari convertible pants reduces the total clothing you carry.

 Safari folding cap